labex-labs/open-source-labs/python/python-mastery/lab-ex8-6-learn-about-delegating-generators/en/step2.md

 Error: Expected type <class 'dict'>
 ```

-The `yield from` statement makes the code cleaner and more readable, allowing us to focus on the high-level logic rather than the details of message passing.
+The `yield from` statement makes the code cleaner and more readable.
+It allows us to focus on the high-level logic of our program rather than getting bogged down in the details of message passing between coroutines.